| Problem | Cause | Correction |

 |

-Top or bottom heavy spray pattern |
+Top or bottom heavy spray pattern | - The horn holes are plugged

 - There is obstruction on the top or bottom of the fluid tip